sandeep-srinivas-2295/BNMIT-WORKSHOP/DHT11_Method_2_README.md

 cd examples**
 Then :

-**python AdafruitDHT.py 11 17**
+**python3 AdafruitDHT.py 11 4**
 The example script takes two parameters.
 The first is the sensor type so is set to “11” to represent the DHT11.
-The second is the GPIO number so for my example I am using “17” for GPIO17.
+The second is the GPIO number so for my example I am using “04” for GPIO4.
 You can change this if you are using a different GPIO pin for your data/out wire.

 You should see an output similar to this :